AtilaDev/expo-calendar-helper/README.md

 #### Expo Team

-for creating a great framework to work with react native.
+To develop a great framework to work with react native.

-#

-## All collaborations are welcome!

-### If you find this helper useful, will you help me with a star?
-Thank you!

-#

 ## Licensing